pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 ### Choreographies

-All calibrations work in the way that specific markers are presented to the participant while the participant is instructed to look at the markers as closely as possible.
-The way in which markers are presented is called `Choreography`.
-Pupil offers different choreographies for common use cases.
+All calibrations require a participant to look at a specific point in the real world or on screen.
+The way in which markers are presented is called a `Choreography`.
+Pupil Core provides different choreographies for common use cases.

 #### Screen Marker Calibration Choreography
 This is the default choreography, and a quick way to get started.
-It is best suited for close range eye-tracking in a narrow field of view.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/clb-s.mp4" type="video/mp4">